New publications

 During pregnancy, you should be careful when using any means, including mustard plasters.
 Here are the main points to consider:

-- Inducing Preterm Labor: Theoretically, stimulation and irritation can cause an increase in uterine tone, potentially leading to premature contractions or labor.
-However, there is little direct evidence of this.
+- Inducing preterm labor: Theoretically, stimulation and irritation may cause an increase in uterine tone, potentially leading to preterm contractions or labor.
+However, there is little direct evidence to support this.

-- Allergic reactions: During pregnancy, hormonal levels change, which can affect skin sensitivity and increase the risk of allergic reactions, even if they have not previously been observed.
+- Allergic reactions: During pregnancy, hormonal changes can affect skin sensitivity and increase the risk of allergic reactions, even if they have not been observed before.

 Recommendations:

-- Consultation with a doctor: Before using mustard plasters during pregnancy, it is important to consult a doctor, especially if you have chronic diseases, circulatory problems or the risk of premature birth.
+- Consult a doctor: Before using mustard plasters during pregnancy, it is important to consult a doctor, especially if you have chronic diseases, circulatory problems, or are at risk of premature birth.

-- Alternatives: Your doctor may suggest safer alternatives to relieve cold symptoms or pain, such as paracetamol or other non-drug approaches.
+- Alternative methods: Your doctor may suggest safer alternatives to relieve cold symptoms or pain, such as paracetamol or other non-drug approaches.

 Contraindications